 A build chain is a sequence of builds interconnected by snapshot dependencies.
-Thus, all the builds in a chain use the same snapshot of the sources.
 Sometimes the build chain is called a "pipeline".
+Parts of a build chain linked with snapshot dependencies with enabled revisions synchronization use the same snapshot of the sources.

 Common Use Case